 All persons are entitled equal access to housing.
 Fair housing laws were enacted to provide equal housing opportunities.
 It is illegal to discriminate on the basis of a person's protected class in the sale, rental or financing of housing.
-Protected classes include: Sex; National Origin; Familial Status (including children under 18); Race; Ancestry; Disability; Sexual Orientation; Color; Creed; Marital Status; or retaliation for opposing a discriminatory practice.
+According to the U.S. Department of Housing and Urban Development: National Fair Housing Act.
+(1968, Title VIII of the Civil Rights Act, and 1988 Amendments), protected classes include: sex, national origin, familial status (including children under 18), race, ancestry, disability, sexual orientation, color, creed, marital status, or retaliation for opposing a discriminatory practice.

 The Fair Housing Act covers most housing.
 In some circumstances, the Act exempts owner-occupied buildings with no more than four units, single-family housing sold or rented without the use of a broker, and housing operated by organizations and private clubs that limit occupancy to members.

 In the Sale and Rental of Housing: No one may take any of the following actions based on race, color, national origin, religion, sex, familial status or handicap: